 Goose Pond Reservation – 112 acres.
 A Trustees of Reservations property located on Goose Pond.

-Boaters can launch from a state boat ramp on Cooper Creek Road.
+Boaters can launch from a state boat ramp on Ridge Street.
 Paddle across Lower Goose Pond, a mountain lake anchored by steep ridgelines that also support a remote section of the 2,179-mile Appalachian Trail.

 Goose Pond Reservation is managed as a wilderness area, protecting more than a quarter-mile of rocky shoreline that rises nearly 300 feet to a ridge top at 1,753 feet.
 The mountain lake and its surrounding forest are adjacent to conservation land owned and managed by the National Park Service and crossed by the Appalachian Trail.